muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-The backlas didn't happen because shitlibs failed making movies more cuck, or talking about more SJW concepts at schools.
+The backlash didn't happen because shitlibs failed making movies more cuck, or talking about more SJW concepts at schools.
 Doubling down on what didn't work made the fail even deeper, the art, political discourse suffered.
 Russiagate was some insane asylum stuff.
 These